CIVIL AVIATION: TOWARDS CO2-NEUTRAL FLIGHT

 The aviation industry strives to cut net CO2 emissions in half by 2050 (starting from base emission levels in 2005).

 These ambitious goals will only be feasible through constructive dialogue between aircraft manufacturers and airlines, large companies and start-ups, policymakers and aviation authorities, and climate and noise pollution researchers.
 ILA Berlin is the place to be for all of these groups.

-Innovative engine technologies make a considerable contribution to decreasing aircraft noise.
-The latest generation of engines can decrease the so-called noise footprint at takeoff by about 75 percent – at ILA, visitors can see aircraft equipped with this technology first-hand.
-In addition, several ILA trade events will focus on the most recent findings on noise research and reduction.
+Flying has to become quieter, and innovative engine technologies significantly contribute to this.
+The latest engines reduce the noise carpet during takeoff by around 70 percent – aircraft equipped with the latest technology can be experienced firsthand at the ILA.
+In addition, several ILA trade events will focus on the latest findings on noise research and noise prevention.

 Artist’s rendering: Hybrid propulsion system in a commercial aircraft